 These dates may be varied by the Director of Home Chess not later than 31st October in each season and shall be notified within 7 days to Union Controllers.
 Notwithstanding the date of the Finals, they shall be graded in the same grading list as the rest of the Final Stage Matches.

 D3.2.
-In the Final of the Championship, the Director of Home Chess may at his discretion nominate a central venue (which must be agreed upon by the Board).
-With this exception all matches shall be arranged by the Counties concerned.
-The county drawn away may insist on an intermediate venue provided they notify the home county of their decision at least a fortnight before the scheduled date and provided it is prepared to make all the arrangements and that all expenses are shared by the teams concerned.
-It is the responsibility of the county drawn at home to provide refreshments for the away county.
-Where a match is played at an intermediate venue, refreshments should be provided for both teams, expenses to be shared.
+In the Final of the Championship, the Director of Home Chess may at his discretion nominate a central venue.
+With this exception, all matches shall be arranged by the Counties concerned.
+The County drawn away may insist on an intermediate venue provided they notify the home county of their decision at least a fortnight before the scheduled date and provided it is prepared to make all the arrangements and that all expenses are shared by the teams concerned.
+It is the responsibility of the County drawn at home to provide refreshments for the away County, except that where a match is played at an intermediate venue, refreshments should be provided for both teams, expenses to be shared.

 D3.4.
-At the request of either match captain, made not less than 7 days before the match takes place, a neutral arbiter shall be appointed at the expense of the County making the request.
+At the request of either match captain, made not less than seven days before the match takes place, a neutral arbiter shall be appointed.
 Upon receiving such a request, the Controller will make a suitable appointment, which may not be appealed against.
 Both counties will be charged £18 at the conclusion of the Championship, and the ECF will pay the arbiter’s expenses.
 It is strongly recommended that counties arrange for arbiters to be present at each match.

 D4.1.
-Any County which fails to pay entry fees or any other monies due under rule A3 shall, unless the Director of Home Chess decides otherwise, not be accepted for nomination to the Final Stage of that Championship in the following season.
+Any County which fails to pay entry fees or any other monies due as provided by these rules shall, unless the Director of Home Chess decides otherwise, not be accepted for nomination to the Final Stage of that Championship in the following season.

 D5.
 Reporting of Results

 D5.1.
 The arbiter will report the result of a match to the Controller.
 If an arbiter is not present, results must be reported by both teams on the results server not later than 48 hours after the match was played.
-If a result is not reported or confirmed within the due time, the Controller may impose a fine of £10 on the offending county or counties.
+If a result is not reported or confirmed within the due time, the Controller may impose a fine of £10 on the offending County or Counties.
 If neither team reports the result, the Controller may eliminate both teams.